LoveNui/Weather-MonthlyReporter/Readme.md

 # Weather Report Generator

-This project is to extract data from firebird database.
-This project write results on google sheet.
+This script is python script to extract data from Firebird Database for weather measurement.
+Firebird SQL Database contains my weather data.
+This scripti queries the database and creates a monthly report.
+The report's contents must be the daily maximum and minimum temperature for the prior 24 hours ending at 7AM.
+Also, rainfall for the past 24 hours ending at 7AM as well as the current temperature at 7AM.
+And this script ouput results of query on google sheets as report format.
 ## Step

 ### Step 1: Install Firebird database